25 Small Towns That Are About to Become More Popular

 The quaint Village Center, with restaurants, shops, and beautiful Georgian and early American architecture, is the core of the community, and 53-plus miles of trails connect the Village Center to neighborhoods, the school campus, and the business park.
 New Albany is also known as the last stop on Pelotonia’s cycling route, one of America’s most significant fundraising events for cancer.
 If cycling’s your thing, you’ll definitely want to check out these U.S. bike trails with the best views.

-Berlin is located just minutes from Ocean City (one of our favorite beaches in the United States) and Assateague Island National Seashore on the Delmarva Peninsula.
+Berlin is located just minutes from Ocean City and Assateague Island National Seashore on the Delmarva Peninsula.
 The town was recognized as “The Best Small Town for Shopping” by USA Today and “The Coolest Small Town in America” by Budget Travel.
 The historic downtown is charming, and 47 of the buildings are listed on the National Historic Register.
 Main Street’s burgeoning businesses include boutiques, restaurants, and art and antique galleries.
 Ivy Wells, Director of Economic and Community Development, says that home values have increased 25 percent in the last five years and there have been 20 new businesses and an additional six new restaurants.
 People come for a visit as a change of pace from the busy resort area and then decide to stay.

 Located in the heart of Missouri’s wine country, Hermann is a quaint historic village situated along the Missouri River.
 Its small population of 2,600 is growing as more visitors come to experience this part of the state.
 According to Tammy Bruckerhoff, Tourism and Economic Development Director for the City of Hermann, the past five years have seen small, entrepreneurial businesses, including new restaurants, shops, and galleries, fill the storefronts of the historic downtown area.
 Nearby Katy Trail State Park brings tourists to hike and cycle on the longest rail-trail in the country.
 The area is also home to 12 wineries, distilleries, and breweries.
 There are festivals and events throughout the year, including the German-inspired Maifest, Oktoberfest, and Wurstfest.